Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-5.md

-# USE CASE: 4 Produce a Report on the cities in a district organised by largest population to smallest
+# USE CASE: 5 Produce a Report on the cities in a country organised by largest population to smallest
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want to produce a report on the cities in a district organised by largest population to smallest * so that *I can support population reporting of the district.*
+As an *HR advisor* I want to produce a report on the cities in a country organised by largest population to smallest so that *I can support population reporting of the country.*

 ### Scope